alpinejs/alpine/packages/docs/src/en/advanced/extending.md

 })
 ```

-By passing in a callback to `effect()`, we are telling Alpine to run the callback immediately, then track any dependancies it uses (`x-data` properties like `message` in our case).
-Now as soon as one of the dependancies changes, this callback will be re-run.
+By passing in a callback to `effect()`, we are telling Alpine to run the callback immediately, then track any dependencies it uses (`x-data` properties like `message` in our case).
+Now as soon as one of the dependencies changes, this callback will be re-run.
 This gives us our "reactivity".

 You may recognize this functionality from `x-effect`.
 It is the same mechanism under the hood.